-More recently, Catalan-Spanish artist Joan Miró turned to the moon and the stars as a coping mechanism, using them to escape from the brutality of World War II into the comfort of a fantasy world.
+More recently, Catalan-Spanish artist Joan Miró looked to the moon and the stars as a coping mechanism, using them to escape from the brutality of World War II into the comfort of a fantasy world.

 I felt a deep desire to flee.
 I shut myself within myself.
 Music and the stars began to play a major role in suggesting my paintings.